tgodwin108/gorails_rails_for_beginners/doc/QUESTIONS.md

     Looking at the Bootstrap documentation, I found this section about [toggler](https://getbootstrap.com/docs/5.3/components/navbar/#toggler).
 However, I didn't understand what it said, or see anything useful in the examples...

     Silly goose, if you resize the page, you see the Navbar menu items become a hamburger menu...
 The menu is then a `<button>` to see the navigation options...

+4. In the Part 9, [URL Helpers and link_to](https://gorails.com/episodes/rails-for-beginners-part-9-url-helpers-and-link_to), we lose some element attributes which seem to indiciate the active navebar menu.
+No reference is made to this in the video.
+He transforms a link element from:

+    `<a class="nav-link active" aria-current="page" href="/">Home</a>`

+    to:
+    `<%= link_to "Home", root_url, class: "nav-link" %>`

+   So, we have lost a class attribute, "active", and we have lost the "aria-current" element and value.

+   In the comment section, someone asks about "marking the current page in navigation."
+The response is to use the [active_to](gem https://github.com/comfy/active_link_to) gem.